A Travel Price Comparison for Families, Couples, and Backpackers Bali vs. Amsterdam for Food, Nightlife, Couples, and Backpackers

 Five days in Bali or Amsterdam?

-You'll find nightlife and food around the stunning island of Bali.
+You'll find nightlife and food around the cultural island of Bali.
 The length of your ideal trip is an individual decision.
-If you have five days, this island makes for a great vacation.
 It's also a relaxing resort destination.
-Five days should give you a good understanding of everything this island has to offer.
+Five days is usually not enough time for a trip here as there is plenty to do.

 A week in Bali or Amsterdam?